Tropical Pineapple, Mango & Orange Smoothie is sweet, smooth, and creamy — plus it contains a super boost of nutrients!

-Got a sweet and fruity, tropical smoothie for you to try sometime this weekend – Tropical Pineapple, Mango & Orange Smoothie with a super-orange, vitamin-packed twist!
+Got a sweet, fruity, and tropical-tasting smoothie to enjoy as delicious breakfast or snack: Tropical Pineapple, Mango & Orange Smoothie — with a super-orange, vitamin-packed twist!

 Next add 2 chopped raw carrots for a boost of vitamins and vibrant orange color.

-Now, this ingredient is optional and I only recommend adding if you have a blender that has a “whole juice” or “juice” setting like a Blendtec > (which is what I have) Vitamix, or something comparable.
-Throwing raw carrots into a standard blender will not turn out well, me thinks.
-No worries if you can’t include it – this smoothie will still taste GREAT, it will just be more yellow in color instead of orange.
+Now, I only recommend adding carritos if you have a blender that has a “whole juice” or “juice” setting like a Blendtec, Vitamix, or something comparable.
+Throwing raw carrots into a standard blender will not turn out well.
+The smoothie will still taste GREAT, it will just be more yellow in color instead of orange.

 Finally add 1/2 – 3/4 cup Orange-Mango Juice.
-I used about 3/4 cup but use whatever works for your blender.
+I tend to use about 3/4 cup but use whatever works for your blender.
 Some need more than others to get going.
 And if you can’t find this particular juice, just use regular orange juice.

 Pop a lid on your blender and let ‘er rip!
-FYI – I used the “whole juice” setting on my Blendtec.
+FYI – I use the “whole juice” setting on my Blendtec.

 The result is an impossibly thick and creamy smoothie.
 Like silk!